To complete this tutorial, you must work with a scenario that contains at least the following:

 Your Assets Constraints table should look like this.

-We have set the alternative DC locations and defined conditions for the Network Optimization experiment to work with.
+We have set the alternative distribution centers locations and defined conditions for the Network Optimization experiment to work with.

 Please note that It is obligatory to have a supplier to run the NO experiment.
 We currently have no supplier.
 Let us place it in the port of Los Angeles, which also happens to be the busiest US port.